Marti2405/Partial-Reliable-TCP-protocol/README.md

-# Enhancing TCP Protocol with Partial Reliability using Sliding Window
+# Enhancing TCP Protocol with Partial Reliability using a Sliding Window
 This repository contains the C code for implementing the TCP protocol with partial reliability, featuring a sliding window and a tolerance mechanism for packet loss.
 The primary implementation is located in the "src/mictcp.c" file.

 ## Introduction